williamjameshandley/vimteractive/README.md

 - bash

 ## Installation
-- Installation should be relatively painless via the usual routse such as [Vundle](https://github.com/VundleVim/Vundle.vim) or [Pathogen](https://github.com/tpope/vim-pathogen)
+- Installation should be relatively painless via the usual routes such as [Vundle](https://github.com/VundleVim/Vundle.vim) or [Pathogen](https://github.com/tpope/vim-pathogen)

 -  If you're masochistic enough to use [Arch](https://wiki.archlinux.org/index.php/Arch_Linux)/[Manjaro](https://manjaro.org/), it is also installable via the [aur](https://aur.archlinux.org/packages/vim-vimteractive)